Mixer Blade Types

 When choosing a high speed blade, one must consider the flow characteristics of the product to be sheared.
 Heavy body (high viscosity, high density) products need bigger teeth and lower body (low viscosity, low density) products require smaller teeth.

 The blade diameter should be 1/3 of the vessel diameter and located in the center of the vessel, 1/2 of the blade diameter from the bottom of the vessel.
 The blade tip speed should be anywhere from 5000FPM-6000FPM.
-Schold high speed dispersers are sized for the blade tip speed to be 5500FPM.
+Schold high-speed dispersers are sized for the blade tip speed to be 5500FPM.
 High speed dispersers can handle dispersions up to 50,000 centipoise.

 Schold can recommend blade types for common applications, but you will be able to see which blade is best for your specific product.
 The key is to have consistent turnover.
 When looking at the vessel wall, if the product is peeling off consistently and dependably, the blade is functioning well.